-CO2 EFs for drained organic soils provided by the IPCC Wetlands Supplement are built on results of few studies implemented in different climatic conditions (western and central Europe) and therefore do not represent conditions in Baltic countries.
-Thus, several national research projects were conducted^{211,212} and national CO2 EF for drained organic soils in forest land $(0.52 \text{ tonns } \text{CO}2\text{-C } \text{ha}^{-1} \text{yr}^{-1})$ was developed213.
-The study was based on the subsistance and CSC measurements.
+CO2 EFs for drained organic soils provided by the IPCC Wetlands Supplement is built on results of few studies implemented in different climatic conditions (western and central Europe) and therefore do not represent conditions in Baltic countries.
+Thus, several national research projects were conducted and national CO2 EF for drained organic soils in forest land $(0.52 \text{ tonns } \text{CO}2\text{-C } \text{ha}^{-1} \text{yr}^{-1})$ was developed.
+The study was based on the subsistence and CSC measurements.
 Since submission 2019, this national CO2 EF is used to report CO2 emissions from drained organic soils in forest land.
-Applied country-specific value (0.52 tonns CO_2 -C ha-1 yr-1) is much lower than that in the IPCC Wetlands Supplement (2.6 tonns CO_2 -C ha-1 yr-1); however, it is still within the range of the uncertainty of the default factors.
+Applied country-specific value (0.52 tonns $CO_2$ -C ha-1 yr-1) is much lower than that in the IPCC Wetlands Supplement (2.6 tonns CO2-C ha-1 yr-1); however, it is still within the range of the uncertainty of the default factors.
 The difference is caused by a number of factors.
 The IPCC Wetlands Supplement EFs that theoretically correspond to climate in Latvia, were calculated on the basis of results obtained in the central, western or south-eastern parts of Europe.
 Taking into account that climatic factors have a significant impact on CO2 emissions and that in warmer climatic conditions higher emissions occur, the current IPCC Wetlands Supplement factors are not applicable to conditions in Latvia.
-Also, results of LIFE REstore project show that in Latvia carbon losses in forests with organic soils is 0.23-0.96 tonns CO2-C ha-1 yr-1 depending from soil moisture regime214.
-The studies on CSCs in organic soils continues within the scope of LIFE OrgBalt project and future inventories will be based on country specific Tier 3 modelling approach.
-In addition, CO2 EF for drained organic soils in forest land used in other Baltic countries (0.68 t CO2-C ha-1 yr-1 in Lithuania and 0.329 t CO2-C ha-1 yr-1 in Estonia) are more similar to Latvia's national EFs than EF provided by the IPCC Wetlands Supplement.
+Also, results of LIFE REstore project show that in Latvia carbon losses in forests with organic soils is 0.23-0.96 tonns CO2-C ha-1 yr-1 depending on soil moisture regime.
+The studies on CSCs in organic soils continues within the scope of LIFE OrgBalt and other studies, and future inventories will be based on country specific Tier 3 modelling approach.
+In addition, $CO_2$ EF for drained organic soils in forest land used in other Baltic countries (0.68 t CO2-C ha-1 yr-1 in

-209Rüter S. 2011.
+&lt;sup>226Rüter S. 2011.
 Projection of net emissions from harvested wood products in European Countries.
-Hamburg: Johann Heinrich von Thünen-Institute (vTI), 63 p, Work Report of the Institute of Wood Tech- nology and Wood Biology, Report No: 2011/1 210Lazdiņš A. and Zariņš J. "Elaboration and integration into National greenhouse gas inventory report matrices of land use changes of areas belonging to Kyoto protocol article 3.3 and 3.4 activities".
+Hamburg: Johann Heinrich von Thünen-Institute (vTI), 63 p, Work Report of the Institute of Wood Tech- nology and Wood Biology, Report No: 2011/1 Lazdiņš A. and Zariņš J. "Elaboration and integration into National greenhouse gas inventory report matrices of land use changes of areas belonging to Kyoto protocol article 3.3 and 3.4 activities".

-211 OÜ Severitas.
+&lt;sup>228 OÜ Severitas.
 2018.
 Approbation of greenhouse gas measurement methodology in peatlands in Latvia within the scope of LIFE REstore (LIFE14 CCM/LV/001103) project.
 Author Kairi Sepp, Monitoring report, 15 p.

-212 OÜ Severitas.
+&lt;sup>229 OÜ Severitas.
 2019.
 Approbation of greenhouse gas measurement methodology in peatlands in Latvia within the scope of LIFE REstore (LIFE14 CCM/LV/001103) project.
 Author Kairi Sepp, Final report, 20 p.

-213 Lupikis A., Lazdins A. 2017.
+&lt;sup>230 Lupikis A., Lazdins A. 2017.
 Soil carbon stock changes in transitional mire drained for forestry in Latvia: A case study.
 Proceedings of 23rd Annual International Scientific Conference "Research for Rural Development 2017".

-214 Lazdiņš A., Lupiķis, A. 2019.
+&lt;sup>231 Lazdiņš A., Lupiķis, A. 2019.
 LIFE REstore project contribution to the greenhouse gas emission accounts in Latvia.
 In: Sustainable and responsible after-use of peat extraction areas, A. Priede & A. Gancone (Eds.), Baltijas Krasti, pp. 21-52.
 Lazdiņa, D., Lazdiņš, A., Bebre, I., Lupiķis, A., Makovskis, K., Spalva, G., Sarkanābols, T., Okmanis, M., Krīgere, I., Dreimanis, I., Kalniņa, L. 2019.
 Afforestation.
 In: Sustainable and responsible after-use of peat extraction areas, A. Priede & A. Gancone (Eds.), Baltijas Krasti, pp. 178-183.